thomasvandoren/project-euler/README.md

 they necessarily the best algorithms).

 That being said, I do try to use parallel constructs where possible.
-The solutions are written (for the most part) for my laptop, so not attempt is made to use constructs that take advantage of distributed memory or multiple nodes.
+The solutions are written (for the most part) for my laptop, so no attempt is made to use constructs that take advantage of distributed memory or multiple nodes.
 It would be pretty easy to add that kind of support for most solutions though.